Search by Keyword

 As a conclusion to the song, this riff takes us back up momentarily to A major as we heard at the end of verse two, but after a noteworthy high descending guitar flourish from George, we hear the riff played again with great volume and a feeling of finality, this time satisfactorily landing in the home key of C major with a final crashing cymbal and pulled guitar chord from George to ring out with the orchestra.
 Simply breathtaking!

 With full participation from all four Beatles as well as George Martin, George Harrison's beautiful ballad was given the well deserved attention that the song deserved.
 George's masterful lead guitar work shone brilliantly alongside his producer's unobtrusive but lush backdrop of strings.
 Paul's bass contribution weaves a counter-melody of sorts that works nicely to fill in the lyrical gaps while also putting in his usual talents as harmony vocalist.
 Ringo worked hard to play what would fit in perfectly within the arrangement, performing in top form.
-John's piano also works nicely in the bridge and, while not particularly essential to the arrangement, shows him cooperative on a “Harrisong” this time around unlike past times where he just feigned interest.
 Billy Preston also put in an appropriate gospel-tinged element to the recording which did become an essential ingredient in the mix.
 Although a hand-clapping overdub is documented to have been recorded, it apparently was deemed inappropriate for the arrangement and was left off or recorded over.

 On October 1st, 1969, the final recorded Beatles album was released in America, simple titled "Abbey Road."
 The "Let It Be" album, which was released later on May 18th, 1970, was pretty much in the can at the end of January 1969 but was held up ultimately so that it could be released in conjunction with the movie of the same name that contained the music therein.
 "Something" was the second track on the "Abbey Road" album which created a very impressive transistion from the thumping rocker "Come Together" which started the LP off.

 The album took only three weeks to jump into the top spot on the Billboard album chart, raking in a total of eleven weeks in the #1 position.
-The album first appeared on compact disc on October 10th, 1987, and then as a re-mastered release on September 9th, 2009.
+The album first appeared on compact disc on October 10th, 1987, and then as a remastered release on September 9th, 2009.
+On September 27th, 2019, a newly mixed vinyl version of the album was released for its 50th Anniversary.

 Interestingly, in the mid 1970's, all four individual Beatles had solo "Greatest Hits" albums released, but only one of them dipped into their contributions to The Beatles catalog.
 "The Best Of George Harrison," which was released on November 8th, 1976, contained seven Harrison-penned Beatles songs on side one and six solo compositions on side two.
 "Something" was chosen as the lead off track of side one, undoubtedly because it was viewed as his most successful composition during the Beatles years.
 The album peaked at #31 on the Billboard album chart and was released on CD in 1987.